GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/testing.md

 ```

 It's Important to notice that the test files attempt to use as much as possible the
-*example configs* available under the `examples/` directory.
+*example configs* available under each of the `examples/` directory.
 This will keep
 examples consistent with the tests.
 For example, the `network.bats`
-test file uses the `examples/network.yaml` config.
+test file uses the `templates/network/examples/network.yaml` config.

 ## Temporary files and fixtures